hepingzhangyale/RAS/README.md

 # RAS: Regional Association Score for GWAS

 The **RAS** package implements the Regional Association Score method for genome-wide association studies.
 It converts per-SNP effect sizes into a genomic −log₁₀(*p*) time series and applies changepoint detection to locate peaks that mark significant association regions.
-The method uses repeated 50/50 train/hold-out splits to average out noise, with separate handling for continuous and binary traits.
+The method supports both continuous and binary traits.

 If you use this package in your research, please cite: